Autodesk-Forge/tokenflex-python-report.script/README.md

 ## Setup

-Clone this project or download it.
-It's recommended to install [GitHub desktop](https://desktop.github.com).
-To clone it via command line, use the following (Terminal on MacOSX/Linux, Git Shell on Windows):
+Clone/download this project.
+We recommended to use [GitHub desktop](https://desktop.github.com).
+To clone via command line, run the following on Terminal for Mac/Linux or Git Shell for Windows:

 ```bash
 git clone https://github.com/mazerab/forge-consumption-reporting-sample